 Why should this be?
 I don’t know for sure, though I suspect that there is a little too much money-counting and not enough viewer-research being done at VoR.
 Too many Executive Producers and not enough actual producers, perhaps, those that produce programmes.
 But my main point would be that the language puts people off, which is the whole point of this blog—to try to help Russian understand how not to alienate their potential readership by clunky and/or misleading text in English.

-Let me illustrate my point with the article below, which I reproduce in full so that every reader can judge for him or her self whether my criticisms are justified.
-(The original is at this link.)
+this link.)
 In the body of the text, I have inserted figures in square brackets.
 These refer to notes below where I draw attention to some of the more obvious lapses in grammar or linguistic taste.

 The predictably puffing headline—where is the actual news?—was “Zhukovsky air show: Russian aviation potential on the rise”.
 This was the text: